Student Support & Prevention Programs

 It provides stability, access and support for the academic success of homeless children and youth.

-Contact the Gilbert Public Schools Homeless Education Liaison at (480) 545-2193 should you have any questions.
+Contact the Gilbert Public Schools Homeless Education Liaison at 480-545-2193 should you have any questions or need assistance.

 Signs of Suicide Program (SOS)

-As part of our commitment to prevention education, Gilbert Public Schools (GPS) is offering depression awareness and suicide prevention training as part of the SOS (Signs of Suicide) Prevention Program.
+As part of our commitment to prevention education, Gilbert Public Schools offers depression awareness and suicide prevention training as part of the SOS (Signs of Suicide) Prevention Program.

 The program has proven to be successful at increasing help-seeking by students concerned about themselves or a friend and is the only school-based suicide prevention program listed by the Substance Abuse and Mental Health Services Administration as an evidence-based program.
 It helps students and adults demystify the confusion around what constitutes normal development and what may be a potentially serious issue.

 All of our campus Behavioral Health Team professionals (school social workers, psychologists, nurses and counselors) in the district will support the facilitation of the curriculum.

 Please review the resources listed below to learn more about the SOS program at each level.
 The elementary school presentation is provided for your information, and the link for the junior high and high school programs is listed below with the login information.
 The link will allow you to access valuable information about the presentations, as well as resources on the warning signs of suicide, anxiety, depression, and tips on how to talk to your children about mental health.